This post may contain affiliate links. Please read our disclosure policy.

 - Add dry ingredients to wet ingredients and mix well.

-- In a small bowl, combine remaining ⅓ cup sugar and 2 tablespoons cinnamon.
+- In a small bowl, combine ⅓ cup sugar and 2 tablespoons cinnamon.

-- Use a small cookie scoop to scoop out dough, roll into a ball and then roll into the cinnamon sugar mixture- twice.
+- Use a small cookie scoop to scoop out dough and roll it into a ball.
+Roll each ball in the cinnamon sugar mixture – twice.

 - Place 2 inches apart on an ungreased cookie sheet.